WHAT MAKES OUR PRODUCTS SPECIAL

 In business for over 25 years, Blue Ridge Home Fashions has established itself as one of the leading basic bedding manufacturers in the United States, specializing in down & feather and synthetic home textiles products.
 We are committed to continuously building our expertise so we can provide the highest quality and comfortable down comforters, feather and down pillows and mattress toppers.

-FreshLOFT® cleaning process - The natural down and feathers are went through multiple wash and rinse cycles that leans and removes foreign particles, dirt and allergens from the down material, leaving it fresh, fluffy and with the highest level of purity.
+FreshLOFT® cleaning process is when the natural down and feathers go through multiple wash and rinse cycles that lean and remove foreign particles, dirt and allergens from the down material, leaving it fresh, fluffy and with the highest level of purity.

 DuraLost® is a proprietary micro-denier gel fiber infused and shaped to create maximum insulating loft with a soft and fluffy feel.

-TENCEL Lyocell fibers are regenerated cellulosic fibers and are known for their natural comfort and environmentally responsible closed loop production process.
+TENCEL are known for their natural comfort.
 They deliver quality, performance and versatility.
-Unique physical properties lead to their high tenacity profile, gentleness to skin, and efficient moisture management that is especially desired in bedding products, where good thermo-physiological performance of textiles is required.
+Unique physical properties lead to their high tenacity profile, gentleness to skin, and efficient moisture management .

 HOW TO CHOOSE A COMFORTER